unclesp1d3r/HashSlinger/README.md

 Hash Slinger is specifically crafted for medium to large-scale cracking infrastructure, interconnected via high-speed networks.
 It does not support utilization over the Internet or integration with anonymous user systems acting as cracking clients.
 By focusing on secure, centralized, and high-performance environments, Hash Slinger delivers tailored scalability and efficiency to meet the demands of sophisticated cracking operations.

 ## Technologies Used

-Hash Slinger is built using a diverse stack of modern technologies, each chosen for specific advantages:

-- **ASP.Net Core**: This forms the backbone of our server-side technology.
-ASP.Net Core offers high performance, cross-platform support, and is ideal for building microservices architectures.
-After extensive testing and benchmarking of various options, we found ASP.Net Core to provide the highest performance for our complex, multi-tiered system.
-Its ability to handle large volumes of concurrent requests while maintaining fast response times made it the optimal choice for Hash Slinger.

-- **C#**: Our primary programming language for server-side coding.
-With its strong typing and modern language features, C# ensures high code quality and reliability, reinforcing the performance gains achieved with ASP.Net Core.
+HashSlinger employs a variety of technologies and tools to achieve performance and scalability:

+- **[ASP.NET Core](https://dotnet.microsoft.com/apps/aspnet)**: A high-performance, cross-platform framework for building modern, cloud-based, and internet-connected applications.
+- **[C#](https://docs.microsoft.com/en-us/dotnet/csharp/)**: The primary programming language for the backend, known for its robustness and versatility.
-- **Postgres**: A robust, open-source object-relational database system that delivers strong performance, high reliability, and ease of use.
-It efficiently handles our data needs and integrates seamlessly with our technology stack.
+- **[PostgreSQL](https://www.postgresql.org/)**: A powerful, open-source object-relational database system that uses and extends the SQL language.

-- **Docker**: We use Docker containers to encapsulate the various components of Hash Slinger.
-This strategy enhances scalability and flexibility by separating the web interface, the backend API, the background worker processes, and the database into distinct containers.
+- **[Docker](https://www.docker.com/)**: Ensuring that HashSlinger is containerized, which means dividing the application into several docker containers such as the web interface, backend API, background worker processes, and the database.

-By leveraging a microservices architecture with Docker, we can independently scale and manage each component of Hash Slinger.
-This approach leads to more efficient resource usage, as well as more reliable and maintainable systems.
+- **[Mapster](https://github.com/MapsterMapper/Mapster)**: An object-to-object mapping library, Mapster is used to parse between different data models efficiently.
+- **[MediatR](https://github.com/jbogard/MediatR)**: A library that implements the Mediator pattern, helping in creating a clean architecture by decoupling the handling of HTTP requests from the business logic.
+- **[Microsoft Visual Studio](https://visualstudio.microsoft.com/)**: A powerful integrated development environment (IDE) used for developing the application.
+- **[Entity Framework Core 7](https://docs.microsoft.com/en-us/ef/core/)**: A modern object-database mapper for .NET, it supports LINQ queries, change tracking, updates, and schema migrations.

+After extensive testing, .NET was determined to be the most performant option for building this complex multi-tier system, thanks to its features like asynchronous programming, garbage collection, and strong integration with various libraries and tools.

 ## Roadmap